excid3/rails/guides/source/getting_started.md

 TIP: If you make a mistake, you can run `rails db:rollback` to undo the last migration.

+Rails Console
+-------------

 Now that we have created our products table, we can interact with it in Rails.
 Let's try it out.

-Rails Console
--------------

-The *console* is a helpful tool for testing code in Rails applications.
-It's an interactive Ruby prompt that automatically loads your Rails application.
+For this, we're going to use a feature of Rails called the *console*.
+The console is a helpful, interactive tool for testing our code in our Rails application.

 ```bash
 $ bin/rails console